hydrodynamicstability/Invitation-to-Hydrodynamics/booksByPhysicists.md

 - Emmanuil G. Sinaiski, 2011:  *Hydromechanics:  Theory and Fundamentals*.
 Translated by Moritz Braun.
 Wiley-VCH.

-    - The author has a Ph.D. in mathematics and physics and a Dr. Eng.
-Sci. in petroleum engineering from Russian universities.
-The book was based on lectures he gave at the Gubkin State University of Oil and Gas, Moscow.
-I don't have access to this book, so my comments will be limited.
-I note that aerodynamic lift is discussed only at the very end of Appendix D; then again some of the other books on this list fail to discuss it at all.
+    - The author has a Ph.D. in mathematics and physics, and a Dr. Eng.
+Sci. in petroleum engineering, from Russian universities.
+The book is based on lectures he gave at the Gubkin State University of Oil and Gas, Moscow.
+This book emphasizes the continuum mechanics foundations of fluid mechanics, and includes extensive mathematical appendices on vector and tensor analysis, differential geometry, probability theory, and complex analysis.
+No exercises are included.

 - David J. Tritton, 1988: *Physical Fluid Dynamics*, 2d edition.
 Oxford University Press.
 (Original edition, 1977.)
     - D. J. Tritton (1935-1998) was trained as an experimental hydrodynamicist, and had broad interests, with particular involvement in geophysics and planetary physics.
 This book emphasizes experimental and observational results, along with geophysical applications (not surprisingly), and has a set of problems, hints, and answers in the back.